 This page is a little bit about me and how I got to where I am today, which is someone who gets paid to do what he loves: creating software.

-My interest in Artificial Intelligence started when I was ten and saw a robotic arm powered by a program called SHRDLU correctly react to the spoken command “Pick up a big red block."
-That moment is forever burned in my memory.
+My interest in Artificial Intelligence started when I was ten and watched (on PBS) a robotic arm powered by a program called SHRDLU correctly react to the spoken command “Pick up a big red block", a moment forever burned in my memory.

-Not long after that I was introduced to Intellivision at my cousin Matt's house.
-Intellivision occupied countless hours of my youth, but I wasn't satisfied with simply playing the games, I wanted to know what was going on behind the scenes.
-My first computer was a TI99/4A and my passion for creating software took root.
+Next Christmas, a TI99/4A was under the same fake Christmas tree and my passion for creating software took root.
 The first program I wrote was not "Hello World," it was a chatter bot.
-I went on to create many games on that machine, including a Wizardry clone.
+I went on to create many games on that machine, including a game in the style of Wizardry.

 I took my interest in technology to Worcester Polytechnic Institute (WPI) where I majored in electrical engineering until a few required programming classes made me realize that Computer Science was where I should be.
-I changed my major and graduated with distinction with a degree in computer science.
+I changed my major in the middle of my junior year and received my degree (on time) in computer science (with distinction).

 I started my professional career at AutoZone in Memphis Tennessee as a programmer in the scheduling and payroll group.
 It was a great first job where I quickly took over "The Engine" a monolith of a program with an abundance of global variables.
 It was a great project because every improvement saved the store managers (500 at the time) several hours a week of manual tweaking of the generated schedule.